-Reinstatement on Special Probation: In extraordinary cases, the Committee on Undergraduate Records and Certification may, with the college dean's recommendation, place a student on Special Probation-even if he or she has a quality-point deficit of more than 12.99.
-Special Probation is granted only when extenuating circumstances exist, and when evidence suggests that the student will be able to meet academic standards if given an additional opportunity
+In extraordinary cases, the Committee on Undergraduate Records and Certification may, upon recommendation from the dean's office, place a student on Special Probation - even if he or she has a quality point deficit of more than 12.99 Special Probation is granted only when extenuating circumstances exist, and when evidence suggests that the student will be able to meet academic standards if given an additional opportunity.

-Students on Special Probation may remain enrolled at the University with a quality-point deficit of more than 12.99 quality points.
-But if the quality-point deficit increases, or if it fails to decrease, the student will be dismissed.
+Students on Special Probation may remain enrolled at the University with a quality point deficit of more than 12.99 quality points.
+But if the quality point deficit increases, or if it fails to decrease, the student will be dismissed.

-Freshman students in academic difficulty may be held on Special Probation through the spring semester if they have a quality-point deficit of 12.99 or more at the end of the fall semester.
+Freshman students in academic difficulty may be held on Special Probation through the spring semester if they have a quality point deficit of 12.99 or more at the end of the fall semester.
 Their registration for winter and spring courses must be supervised by the department or college advisor.